Gonzalo2408/CardiacOCT-project/README.md

 For the first and second training, a linear interpolation resampler was used for both segmentations and images.
 In the case of the images, a circular mask with radius 340 was applied.
 Next, each 2D frame was converted to a pseudo 3D scan by including and extra dimension of shape 1, having a final shape of (1, 704, 704).
 Finally, the spacing and direction of the frame was set to (1.0, 1.0, 1.0) and (1.0, 0.0, 0.0, 0.0, 1.0, 0.0, 0.0, 0.0, 1.0), respectively.

 For the third training, a nearest neighbor interpolation sampler was used, since the liner interpolator introduces more artifacts in the frame.
-After this step, a circular mask with radius 346 (this was increased due to problems with mission regions that are on the edge of the frame) was applied to both images and segmentation, so the overlap between them is now perfect.
+After this step, due to missing segmentations on the edge of the frame, a circular mask with radius 346 was applied to both images and segmentation, so the overlap between them is now perfect.
 Again, the frames were converted to pseudo 3d scans.
-However, the spacing of the frame was changed to (2.0, 1.0, 1.0), to be more exact with the input format (although (1.0, 1.0, 1.0) was founf to be also good).
+However, the spacing of the frame was changed to (1.0, 1.0, 999.0), to avoid possible conflicts with calculating the transpose of the image.

 ### 3D approach

 For the 3D version of the nnUNet, a sparse trainer was used.
-In this case, the loss function is computed using slices that contain annotattions in each 3D volume.
+In this case, the loss function is computed using slices that contain annotations in each 3D volume.
 The frames that do not contain any label have a segmentation map that only contains -1, in order to the algorithm to detect unlabeled data.
-The preprocessing steps are very similar to the 2D model, in which each pullback is separated into its RGB values and each volume is saved separately in different NifTI files.
+The preprocessing steps are very similar to the 2D model (third training), in which each pullback is separated into its RGB values and each volume is saved separately in different NifTI files.
 Then, the main difference is that now whole 3D volumes are saved, rather than single 2d frames.

+(Expand more when training)